Please help us to improve this part of the website by completing our feedback form (form will open in a new tab).

-Eating disorders present differently in each child, these are just some of the more common signs.
+"Eating disorders show differently in each child or young person, these are just some of the more common signs you may see."

-An eating disorder is not caused due to bad parenting – it is a mental health condition caused by many biological and environmental factors.
+An eating disorder is not caused due to bad parenting, it is a mental health condition caused by many biological and environmental factors.

 My child has an eating disorder, what should I do?

 If you are concerned that your child or young person has an eating disorder, please do not ignore it.

-If it's not a life threatening emergency call NHS 111 and they will talk you through what happens next.
+- Call NHS 111 - If it's not a life threatening emergency and they will talk you through what happens next.